 The Best Legend of Zelda Games

 The entire Legend of Zelda series is iconic.
 It’s hard to pick just a few games to call them the best.
-However, if I was forced to make a list, these are the games that would be on it.
+However, if I were forced to make a list, these games would be on it.

 The Legend of Zelda

 It starts with the original.
-The Legend of Zelda was released on February 21, 1986.
+The Legend of Zelda hit the shelves on February 21, 1986.
 Although I remember playing this game a few times as a youngster (I was four when it came out), I was never super into it.
 As a Mario player, this game seemed too hard.
-Three heart pieces were never enough, and I never even made it to the first dungeon.
+Three heart pieces were never enough, and I never even reached the first dungeon.
 Little kid me was not impressed.

 It wasn’t until years later that I learned to appreciate this game.
 It’s one of my best friends’ favorite games, and during one of our yearly visits, we decided to have a playthrough.
-By that I mean I watched her beat the game in about five hours.
+I watched her beat the game in about five hours.

 The Legend of Zelda: Ocarina of Time

-Another stunning attribute about the Ocarina of Time was the 3D world.
+Another stunning attribute of the Ocarina of Time was the 3D world.
 Although Mario 64 came out two years before, Ocarina of Time took the 3D open-world game to the next level.
 Mario 64 was still stuck to screens with limits.
-Sure, you could wander the castle and do screens in varying order, there was still a lot of structure to it.
+Sure, you could wander the castle and do screens in varying order, but there was a lot of structure to it.

-This iconic, groundbreaking game was my absolute favorite game for many years, only to finally be bested by the series’ latest major release, Breath of the Wild.
+This iconic, groundbreaking game was my absolute favorite game for many years, only to finally be bested by the series’ major Switch release, Breath of the Wild.

 The Legend of Zelda: Breath of the Wild

 The Legend of Zelda; Breath of the Wild is the most amazing game I’ve ever played in my life.
-I don’t think it’s possible to do this game justice in a few paragraphs, but I’m going to try!
+I don’t think it’s possible to do this game justice in a few paragraphs.

 Where the Ocarina of Time failed at being a fully open-world adventure, the Breath of the Wild succeeded.
 If you wanted to fight Ganon immediately after leaving the opening plateau, you could (though you’d probably die trying).
-You could visit any village in any order, attempt any quest, and try your hand at any of the vaults.
-The vast world is completely open and ready for you to explore in any way that you see fit.
+You could visit any village in any order, attempt any quest, and try your hand at any shrines.
+The vast world is open and ready for you to explore however you see fit.

-One of the most epic things about Breath of the Wild is the imagery.
-I’ve never been one to care much about game graphics, but even I have to admit how absolutely breathtaking the world of Hyrule is in this game.
-Majestic snow-covered mountains, dense tropical forests, clear beaches and open plains grasslands are just some of the gorgeous landscapes that you will encounter.
+The imagery is one of the most epic things about Breath of the Wild.
+I’ve never cared much about game graphics, but even I have to admit how breathtaking the world of Hyrule is in this game.
+Majestic snow-covered mountains, dense tropical forests, clear beaches, and open plains grasslands are just some gorgeous landscapes you will encounter.
 When you stand on top of a cliff or at one of the towers, you can see the vast expanse of the map in all directions.
 It almost feels like you are really there.

-This game is so good that in recent years, other games have tried to copy its style.
-Immortals: Fenyx Rising just came out last year and is eerily reminiscent of Breath of the Wild in both style and gameplay.
+This game is so good that other games have tried to copy its style in recent years.
+Immortals: Fenyx Rising came out two years later and is eerily reminiscent of Breath of the Wild in both style and gameplay.
 Genshin Impact tried to copy the main points in an anime style.
-It’s safe to say that this game made a huge impact on the gaming world.
+It’s safe to say that this game greatly impacted the gaming world.